 You are not alone…an incredible almost one in five people feel anxious all of the time or a lot of the time with just under half believing that anxiety has stopped them from doing things in their life.
 (YouGov Survey 2014)

-Anxiety is normal and affects nearly all of16455732 us, it can last for a short time and then pass.
+Anxiety is normal and affects nearly all of us, it can last for a short time and then pass.
 The problem comes when we get stuck with anxiety or panic attacks affecting our relationships, work, sleep, concentration, enjoyment of life and our health.
 We can be held back from doing things we need or want to do and feel that we have no choice.

 One of the big difficulties with anxiety is that it seems to make sense to try to oppose, escape or distract from the anxiety.
 But research shows that trying to avoid anxiety, although it will perhaps give relief in the short term, will often increase the intensity overall.
 This is why people say ‘the harder I try, the worse it gets’.